 How to Make a Nautical Rope Vase

-Beginning at the base of the vase, add hot glue to the inside of the rope and press against vase.
+- Beginning at the base of the vase, add hot glue to the inside of the rope and press against vase.
 Add extra glue to end of rope to ensure it stays down.

-Once you reach the top of the vase, add a dab of glue.
+- Once you reach the top of the vase, add an extra dab of glue.
 Using a heavy clip, clamp the rope so that it is well secured.
-Let the rope sit for a few minutes so that it is well secured.
+Let the rope sit for a few minutes until the glue is completely set.

 - Cut your rope using sharp scissors.
 I cut each strand individually so that it lays flatter from the top.
 Add extra glue to secure strands if needed.
 You can see here that is not perfect, but from the front and top of the vase, no one can tell!